Orion (fna Kantok)

 Kantok was surrendered to NCGL by his owners.
-He was born on October 14, 2015 and is a gorgeous medium brindle colour.
-He weighs in at around 70 lbs.
+He was born on October 14, 2015 and is a gorgeous medium red brindle colour.
+He’s small for a male, a little under weight at around 55 lbs.

-He gets along with most other dogs but not so well with small dogs.
+He gets along with most other dogs.
 We do not think he is cat safe, however, he has not actually been cat tested.

 Kantok loves to have his ears and face rubbed and will follow you for more if you move away from him.

 Kantok arrived at his Vancouver foster home today around noon.
 His foster home reports that although he has only been there a few hours, he is already making himself at home – loves all the toys, easily walks in and out of the crate, but generally likes to be with his new person.
 On his walks today he was fine meeting all people, small and large dogs.
 Very interested/curious of his new surroundings wanting to investigate everything at once!

 He loves to be petted/stroked, good butt rubs as well as ear rubs are favourites.

 First day & night have gone very well.
 He is inquisitive indoors & out and very affectionate.
 He stealthily shadows me constantly & likes napping in whichever bed or crate is nearest.
 He loves playing with his toys; except that he thinks everything at nose-level is either a toy or food, so I have to remember to keep doors to un-monitored rooms closed & everything else out of his reach [remotes, reading-glasses, toilet rolls, bananas, etc, etc.]

 Outside on-leash he walks well for the most part, only pulling when something of interest attracts his attention [dogs playing, Canada geese, something smelly].
 He was well behaved with all dogs we encountered – large & small.